Robotics-Zhikai/Data-Structure-/Practice4/README.md

-/*Given a tree, you are supposed to list all the leaves in the order of top down, and left to right.
+/*Given a stack which can keep M numbers at most.
+Push N numbers in the order of 1, 2, 3, ..., N and pop randomly.
+You are supposed to tell if a given sequence of numbers is a possible pop sequence of the stack.
+For example, if M is 5 and N is 7, we can obtain 1, 2, 3, 4, 5, 6, 7 from the stack, but not 3, 2, 1, 7, 5, 6, 4.

-Input Specification :
+Input Specification:
-Each input file contains one test case.For each case, the first line gives a positive integer N(≤10) which is the total number of nodes in the tree-- and hence the nodes are numbered from 0 to N−1.Then N lines follow, each corresponds to a node, and gives the indices of the left and right children of the node.If the child does not exist, a "-" will be put at the position.Any pair of children are separated by a space.
+Each input file contains one test case.
+For each case, the first line contains 3 numbers (all no more than 1000): M (the maximum capacity of the stack), N (the length of push sequence), and K (the number of pop sequences to be checked).
+Then K lines follow, each contains a pop sequence of N numbers.
+All the numbers in a line are separated by a space.

-Output Specification :
+Output Specification:
-For each test case, print in one line all the leaves' indices in the order of top down, and left to right.
-There must be exactly one space between any adjacent numbers, and no extra space at the end of the line.
+For each pop sequence, print in one line "YES" if it is indeed a possible pop sequence of the stack, or "NO" if not.

-Sample Input :
+Sample Input:
-8
+5 7 5
-1 -1
+1 2 3 4 5 6 7
--1 -1
+3 2 1 7 5 6 4
-0 -1
+7 6 5 4 3 2 1
-2 7
+5 6 4 3 7 2 1
--1 -1
+1 7 6 5 4 3 2

--1 -1
+Sample Output:
-5 -1
+YES
-4 6
+NO

-Sample Output :
+NO
-4 1 5*/
+YES

-二叉树的递归非递归遍历（后序 中序 前序）
+NO*/